Nemo Tenshi Review

 Our Analysis and Test Results

 The Nemo Tenshi is a classic 2-pole alpine tent with a lot of extras.
 It's pitched from the outside using clips, making it one of the simpler bivy-tents to set-up.
 Like many bivy-tents, it's a single wall design.
 However, it sports a ton of ventilation options to help its inhabitants manage condensation.
 It's also on the more spacious side of similarly designed tents.

 Ease of Set-Up

-(2) The Tenshi has what Nemo terms a "Sleep Tight Anchor Transfer" (STAT) that improves upon the traditional fabric loop anchor (used on the Rab Latok series and elsewhere).
-Instead of tying rope, slings or cordalette to the outside and feeding something else through the inside loop to your harness, Nemo's setup lets you tie the tent — and yourself - in tightly against an anchor with minimal slack in the system.
-The exterior point can also serve as an additional tie-out point in high winds (see the photo below that simulates this).
+Nemo terms a "Sleep Tight Anchor Transfer" (STAT) that improves upon the traditional fabric loop anchor.
+Instead of tying rope, slings, or cordalette to the outside and feeding something else through the inside loop to your harness, Nemo's setup lets you tie the tent — and yourself in — tightly against an anchor, with minimal slack in the system.
+The exterior point can also serve as an additional tie-out point in high winds (see the photo that simulates this).

 Weight and Packed Size

 The Tenshi isn't the lightest or most compact in our fleet but weighs in at an impressive three pounds 15 ounces without its vestibule, which is still one of the lighter tents on the market.